Application for payment Pay application Construction billing

 In plain English: it is more than an invoice.
 It is the documentation that helps the reviewer understand and approve the billing.

-If your project uses AIA-style billing, also see AIA G702/G703 billing guide.
+If your project uses AIA-style billing, also see the AIA G702/G703 billing guide.
+If spreadsheets are starting to create rollforward problems, review AIA billing software built for pay application workflows.

 What “application for payment” means on a real project